 Access For All

 We have produced a range of information to encourage access for all in the countryside.
-We offer Countryside Directories for People with Disabilities covering the whole of Yorkshire as well as County Durham, Lancashire and Teesside.
-We have also produced four Breakfree Packs for the Harrogate, Nidderdale and Wharfedale areas.
+We offer Countryside Directories for People with Disabilities covering Yorkshire, County Durham, Lancashire and Teesside.
+We have also produced Breakfree Trails for the Harrogate, Leeds, Nidderdale, Wakefield and Wharfedale areas.

 Open Country is delighted to have two high-profile patrons, Lord Willis of Knaresborough & Harrogate and Air Commodore Simon Bostock.
 Paralympian David Stone MBE is our Cycling Ambassador.
 Their input is invaluable in all aspects of Open Country’s work.